-Focuses on basic concepts and methods for analyzing cultural systems, illustrated with examples drawn largely from non-Western societies.
-Emphasis will be on the structure and evolution of human behavior in all major aspects of culture.
+Focuses upon concepts and methods for analyzing cultural systems, illustrated with examples drawn largely from non-Western societies.
+Emphasizes the structure and evolution of human behavior in all major aspects of culture.
 Provider approved by the California Board of Registered Nursing.
 Provider number CEP2811 for 45 contact hours.
 Applies to Associate Degree.
 Transfer credit: CSU; UC

-ANTH M03 - 3 Units Archaeology
+ANTH M03 - 3 Units

+Archaeology

-Introduces the history, goals and methods of archaeology.
+Introduces the history, goals, and methods of archaeology.
 Uses examples of archaeological finds from throughout the world to illustrate concepts and techniques common to the process of archaeology.
 Exposes students to archaeological survey, excavation, and analysis through hands-on, in-class activities that replicate real archaeological excavations.
 Applies to Associate Degree.
 Transfer credit: CSU; UC